isomerpages/moe-yuyingsec/_useful-links/For Parents/Full Subject Based Banding.md

-**By 2021**, the pilot schools will have fully implemented the following aspects of Full SBB:

-Organising Secondary 1 form classes in new ways; or

-Offering of Humanities subjects at a more demanding level from Secondary 2.

-**Full SBB Pilot in Yuying Secondary School in 2020**
+<b>Full SBB Pilot in Yuying Secondary School</b>

-As part of the pilot, our school will allow Secondary 2NA students the opportunity to take Humanities subjects at a more demanding level if they meet the requirements.
+Yuying has implemented the Secondary 1 and  2 mixed form classes since 2021.
+From 2020, Secondary 2 NA and 2 NT students are given the opportunity to take Humanities subjects at a more demanding level if they meet the requirements.

-**This is applicable to students who are in Secondary 2 Normal (Academic) in 2020.**

-Towards the end of 2019, teachers will identify students from the Sec 1NA classes who show the aptitude and attitude as well as the ability to cope with the Humanities subjects.
-These selected students will be offered Literature, Geography or History at the Express level in 2020.
 Once the student offers Humanities at a more demanding level, he or she would sit for the same examinations as students in Express.